AidaLulaj01/CivicsPolitical/README.md

 State, district, cong., geography, gender, birthyear, age, education, race, family income, marital status, news interests, ideology, and presidential vote for 2016.
 Since the database contains a lot of features with categorical data,  then one-hot encode those variables into dummy sets (Using the dummy_cols and fastDummies packages).

-We will divide 80% of the data into a “training" section.
-We will then use the remaining 20% for the “test” section of data.
+After the features have been given a numeric value, the output features which is the 2016 presidential vote will be removed from the dataframe.
+The data is separated into training and test sets, the model is then trained.

 The input layer will be comprised of 148 variables fed to a neuron.
 These neurons will connect to a 100-neuron hidden layer.
 Finally, the output layer will consist of five categories (in accordance with the survey question structure): voted Trump, voted Hillary Clinton, Voted Other, Did not Vote, and Not Sure/Don't Recall.